mohitpai/journey-optimizer.en/help/using/in-app/design-in-app.md

 ### Media {#add-media}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_inapp_authoring_media"
+>title="Add media to your In-app message to create a compelling experience for end user."
+>abstract="Provide either a direct link to content or use the asset selector to pick media in Asset Essentials to add to your message."

 The **[!UICONTROL Media]** field allows you to add media to your In-app message to create a compelling experience for end user.

 ![](assets/in_app_content_3.png)